Logo Applestore Logo Google Store Available on the Apple Store and Playstore: Download

 Best practices for managing your eSIM

-- Back up any related data or codes if your provider allows
+• Back up any related data or credentials if your carrier allows

 FAQ about what happens If you delete an eSIM